rancher/secrets-bridge/docs/setup.md

 1. Go to system stacks page in UI.
 2. Create new stack
-3. Paste in compose file for secrets-bridge-agent.
+3. Paste in `docker-compose.yml` file for secrets-bridge-agent from catalog.
+4. Change the `${BRIDGE_URL}` to the value of your secrets bridge address.
 4. Launch stack